forksbot/aioli/docs/extensions.rst

+.. _extensions-docs:

 Info
 ====

 An Extension is comprised of one or more Services deriving from :class:`~aioli.service.BaseService` and typically creates an abstraction layer for accessing a remote system.
-Extensions usually implements the `Factory pattern <https://en.wikipedia.org/wiki/Factory_method_pattern>`_.
+Furthermore, this type of *Package* usually implements the `Factory pattern <https://en.wikipedia.org/wiki/Factory_method_pattern>`_.

 Check out the `aioli-rdbms extension <https://github.com/aioli-framework/aioli-rdbms>`_ for an example.